hangelwen/miR-PREFeR/README.md

 5. PRECURSOR_LEN: The max length of a miRNA precursor.
 The default is 300
 6. READS_DEPTH\_CUTOFF: The first step of the pipeline is to identify candidate regions of the miRNA loci.
 If READS\_DEPTH\_CUTOFF = N, then genomic position that the mapped depth is smaller than N is not considered.
 Default value is 10.
 7. NUM\_OF\_CORE: Number of CPUS/Cores avalible for this computation.
 If commented out or leave blank, 1 is used.
 8. OUTFOLDER: Outputfolder.
 If not specified, use the current working directory.
+Please make sure that you have enough disk space for the folder, otherwise the pipeline may fail.
+9. TMPFOLDER: Absolute path of the folder that contains intermidate/temperary files during the run of the pipeline.
+If not specified, miR-PREFeR uses a folder with suffix "\_tmp" under OUTFOLDER by default.
+Please make sure that you have enough disk space for the folder, otherwise the pipeline may fail.
-9. NAME\_PREFIX: Prefix for naming the output files.
+10. NAME\_PREFIX: Prefix for naming the output files.
 For portability, please DO NOT contain any spaces and special characters.
 The prefered includes 'A-Z', 'a-z', '0-9', and underscore '_'.
-10. MAX_GAP: Maximum gap length between two contigs to form a candidate region.
+11. MAX_GAP: Maximum gap length between two contigs to form a candidate region.
 Default value is 100.
-11. MIN_MATURE\_LEN and MAX\_MATURE_LEN: the range of the mature length.
+12. MIN_MATURE\_LEN and MAX\_MATURE_LEN: the range of the mature length.
 The default values are 18 and 24, respectively.
-12. ALLOW_NO\_STAR\_EXPRESSION: If this is 'Y', then the criteria that requries the star sequence must be expressed (that is, there should be at least one read mapped to the star position.) is loosed if the expression pattern is good enough (.e.g. the majority of the reads mapped to the region are mapped to the mature position, and the expression patterns are consistent across different samples).
+13. ALLOW_NO\_STAR\_EXPRESSION: If this is 'Y', then the criteria that requries the star sequence must be expressed (that is, there should be at least one read mapped to the star position.) is loosed if the expression pattern is good enough (.e.g. the majority of the reads mapped to the region are mapped to the mature position, and the expression patterns are consistent across different samples).
 The default value is Y.
-13. ALLOW\_3NT\_OVERHANG: In most cases, the mature star duplex has 2nt 3' overhangs.
+14. ALLOW\_3NT\_OVERHANG: In most cases, the mature star duplex has 2nt 3' overhangs.
 If this is set to 'Y', then 3nt overhangs are allowed.
 The default value is 'N'.
-14. CHECKPOINT_SIZE: The pipeline makes a checkpoint after each major step.
+15. CHECKPOINT_SIZE: The pipeline makes a checkpoint after each major step.
 In addition, because the folding stage is the most time consuming stage, it makes a checkpiont for each folding process after folding every CHECKPOINT\_SIZE sequences.
 If the pipeline is killed for some reason in the middle of folding, it can be restarted using `recover` command from where it was stopped.
 The default value is 3000.

 ### c.
 Run the pipeline. ###